Wensleydale cheese: History

-Wensleydale cheese was first made by French Cistercian monks from the Roquefort region, who had settled in Wensleydale.
-They built a monastery at Fors, but some years later the monks moved to Jervaulx in Lower Wensleydale.
+Wensleydale cheese was first made by French Cistercian monks from the Roquefort region, who settled in Wensleydale.
+They built a monastery at Fors.
+Some years later the monks moved to Jervaulx in Lower Wensleydale.
 They brought with them a recipe for making cheese from sheep's milk.

-During the 14th century cows' milk began to be used instead, and the character of the cheese began to change.
-A little ewes' milk was still mixed in since it gave a more open texture, and allowed the development of the blue mould.
+In the 14th century, cows' milk began to be used instead, and the character of the cheese began to change.
+A little ewes' milk was still mixed in since it gave a more open texture, and allowed the development of blue mould.
 At that time, Wensleydale was almost always blue with the white variety almost unknown.
-Nowadays, the opposite is true, with blue Wensleydale rarely seen.
-When the monastery was dissolved in 1540, the local farmers continued making the cheese until the Second World War, during which most milk in the country was used for the making of "Government Cheddar".
+Today the opposite is true, with blue Wensleydale rarely seen.

+When the monastery was dissolved in 1540, the local farmers continued making the cheese until the Second World War, when most milk in the UK was used for the making of ration-era government cheddar.
 Even after rationing ceased in 1954, cheese making did not return to pre-war levels.

 The first creamery to produce Wensleydale commercially was established in 1897 in the town of Hawes.
-Wensleydale Dairy Products, who bought the Wensleydale Creamery in 1992, sought to protect the name Yorkshire Wensleydale under an EU regulation; Protected Geographical Indication status was awarded in 2013.
+Wensleydale Dairy Products, who bought the Wensleydale Creamery in 1992, sought to protect the name Yorkshire Wensleydale under an EU regulation.
+Protected Geographical Indication status was awarded in 2013.